rakshithhegde98/lims-workflow-automation/README.md

 # 🔬 LIMS Workflow Automation Tool

-Automates sample delay detection and reporting for labs running LIMS (like LabVantage).
+Automates sample delay detection and reporting for labs using LIMS (like LabVantage).

-I built this because in most labs, tracking delayed samples is still a manual process — someone runs a SQL query, eyeballs the results, and maybe sends an email.
-This tool handles all of that automatically.
+I built this because in most labs, tracking delayed samples is still manual — someone runs a SQL query, scans results, and maybe sends an email.
+This tool removes that manual step.

 ---

 ## Why I Built This

-Working with LIMS systems, I kept seeing the same problem: samples move through stages (RECEIVED → IN_PROGRESS → COMPLETED), but when something gets stuck, nobody notices until it's too late.
-Lab managers end up writing ad-hoc SQL queries to find bottlenecks, and there's no easy way to get a quick daily overview.
+While working with LIMS systems, I kept seeing the same issue:

+Samples move through stages (RECEIVED → IN_PROGRESS → COMPLETED), but when something gets stuck, it’s not immediately visible.
+By the time someone checks, it’s already delayed.

+Most teams rely on ad-hoc SQL queries to find these issues, and there’s no simple way to get a quick daily view.

-So I built a tool that loads sample data, flags anything that's been sitting too long, and spits out a clean report — with an optional AI summary on top.
+So I built a tool that:

+* loads sample data
+* flags delays automatically
+* generates a clean daily report

 ---

 ## What It Does

-- Loads sample data (CSV) into SQLite and runs delay detection via SQL
+* Loads sample data (CSV → SQLite)
-- Flags samples that haven't moved past their expected turnaround time
+* Flags samples exceeding turnaround time
-- Breaks down delays by department, test type, and priority
+* Breaks down delays by:

+  * department
+  * test type
+  * priority
-- Generates a formatted daily report (text + optional OpenAI summary)
+* Generates a daily report (text + optional AI summary)
-- Streamlit dashboard for visual exploration and CSV upload
+* Includes a Streamlit dashboard for exploration

 ---